numberplates/plateit-api-docs/objects/order-package.md

 !> If delegating a package to another company to fulfil, there are important rules to follow.
 See the [delegation guide](/fundamentals/delegations.md) for more information.

+!> This page is a stub.
+To be continued...

 ## Data References

 ### Attributes